GPUOpen-LibrariesAndSDKs/HIPRTSDK/README.md

 ## Directories

 - [hiprt](hiprt)
-  - The header and the library which you need to download from [HIP RT prject page](https://gpuopen.com/hiprt/).
+  - The header and the library which you need to download from [HIP RT product page](https://gpuopen.com/hiprt/).
 - [tutorials](tutorials)
   - Tutorial source code
 - [contrib](contrib)